 For more information, go to Azure AD Connect Sync Scheduler.

 Tip: Do you need to synchronize a change immediately?
 You can manually start a sync cycle outside the scheduled sync cycle from the Azure AD Connect sync instance.
 Open a Windows PowerShell session as an administrator and run the following Windows PowerShell commands:

 Customized Settings (Requires VM to be domain joined)

 - Used when you have multiple forests.
 Supports many on-premises topologies.

 - Customize your sign-in option, such as pass-through authentication, ADFS for federation or use a 3rd party identity provider.

 - Customize synchronization features, such as filtering and writeback.

-Firewall Ports to Open
+AD Connect Firewall Ports

 If you have a hybrid environment and there is a firewall between your on prem environment and AWS.
 The following ports will need to be opened: